Best Of17 min read

 Copper

-If your business runs entirely in Google Workspace — Gmail, Google Calendar, Google Drive — Copper is the most natural fit you'll find.
-It embeds directly into Gmail's sidebar, meaning your team doesn't need to switch between tabs to log activities.
-That alone removes one of the biggest barriers to CRM adoption: the friction of actually using the thing.
+If your business runs entirely in Google Workspace — Gmail, Google Calendar, Google Drive — Copper is the most natural fit.
+It embeds directly in Gmail's sidebar, so your team doesn't need to toggle between tabs to log activities.
+That alone removes one of the biggest barriers to CRM adoption: the friction of actually using it.

-It's not the most feature-rich option on this list, but for service businesses and agencies that live in Google's ecosystem, Copper reduces friction in a way that actually makes people use it consistently.
+It's not the most feature-rich option here, but for service businesses and agencies living in Google's ecosystem, Copper cuts friction in a way that actually gets people using it consistently.
 And a CRM your team uses 80% of the time beats a more powerful CRM they use 20% of the time, every single day.

 Key Features: